Measuring Chi Costs

 | Max return value | 128 KiB | Maximum serialized return payload |

-For xian_vm_v1, storage and payload accounting still matter, but compute is charged through the VM-native gas schedule instead of these tracer-event limits.
+For xian_vm_v1, storage and payload accounting still matter, and compute is charged through the VM-native gas schedule.
 The current VM host-operation schedule has its own read charge and shares the same 25 units-per-byte write cost.

 Checking Chi Used